Who Is Richard Branson?

 Still struggling, Branson dropped out at the age of 16 to start a youth-culture magazine called Student.
-The publication, run by students, for students, sold $8,000 worth of advertising in its first edition, which was launched in 1966.
-The first run of 50,000 copies was disseminated for free, after Branson covered the costs with advertising.
+The publication, run by students, sold $8,000 worth of advertising in its first edition, launched in 1966.
+The first run of 50,000 copies was disseminated for free, with Branson afterward covering the costs through advertising.

 By 1969, Branson was living in a London commune, surrounded by the British music and drug scene.
 It was during this time that Branson had the idea to begin a mail-order record company called Virgin to help fund his magazine efforts.
-The company performed modestly, but made Branson enough that he was able to expand his business venture, adding a record shop in Oxford Street, London.
-With the success of the record shop, the high school drop-out was able to build a recording studio in 1972 in Oxfordshire, England.
+The company performed modestly but well enough for Branson to expand his business venture, with a record shop on Oxford Street, London.
+With the success of the new store, the high school dropout was able to build a recording studio in 1972 in Oxfordshire, England.

-Branson expanded his entrepreneurial efforts yet again, this time to include the travel company the Voyager Group in 1980, the airline Virgin Atlantic in 1984, and a series of Virgin Megastores.
-But Branson's success was not always predictable.
-By 1992, Virgin was suddenly struggling to stay financially afloat.
-The company was sold later that year to THORN EMI for $1 billion.
+Branson expanded his entrepreneurial efforts yet again, this time to include the Voyager Group travel company in 1980, the Virgin Atlantic airline in 1984 and a series of Virgin Megastores.
+However, Branson's success was not always predictable, and by 1992, Virgin was suddenly struggling to stay financially afloat.
+The company was sold later that year to Thorn EMI for $1 billion.

 Branson was crushed by the loss, reportedly crying after the contract was signed, but remained determined to stay in the music business.
-In 1993, he founded the station Virgin Radio, and several years later he started a second record company, V2.
-Founded in 1996, V2 now includes artists such as Powder Finger and Tom Jones.
+In 1993, he founded the station Virgin Radio, and in 1996 he started a second record company, V2, which signed artists such as Powder Finger and Tom Jones.